sherpa/sherpa/docs/evaluation/simulate.rst

 want to simulate.
 Readers not interested in X-ray data analysis may want to skip this section.

-Sherpa offers a dedicated function :py:func:`sherpa.astro.io.fake_pha` for simulations of :term:`PHA` data.
+Sherpa offers a dedicated function :py:func:`sherpa.astro.fake.fake_pha` for simulations of :term:`PHA` data.
 A :py:class:`~sherpa.astro.data.DataPHA` object needs to be set up with the responses for the source and an exposure time.
 So, we first create a :py:class:`~sherpa.astro.data.DataPHA` object with